Premium Backyard Homes

 Furniture and window treatments aren’t included in the base price, however our interior designer can work with you to select the perfect options for your taste and style.

-The standard Craftsman is not ADA-compliant.
+Our standard models are not ADA-compliant.
 We can, however, modify your plans to be ADA-compliant for an additional cost.

 The first step is to let us know the address where you’d like to build a Petite Home model to ensure your lot is eligible for an ADU.